zdellaert/LaserCoral/code/WGBS-bioinf.md

 So the longer the read, on average, the lower the minimum score.
 And by increasing the multiplier of X, we are decreasing the threshold for alignments to be considered valid.
 But, why would this decrease the mapping rate of samples with longer reads?
 Longer reads should be held to a lower cutoff given this formula.

+## Trimming V2: Next-Seq trim

-## Plan: use --next-seq trimming to account for NovaSeq sequencing parameters:
+To try to improve alignment results, I am going to try alternative trimming parameters.
+I will use --next-seq trimming to account for NovaSeq sequencing parameters:

 https://cutadapt.readthedocs.io/en/stable/guide.html#adapter-types